natnaelawel/react-event-app/README.md

   \*\* To view the month, week, and day view, click on the month, week, and day buttons on the top right corner of the calendar. and on a mobile device, or a smaller screen the view is automatically set to the day view.

 - Add events to a calendar
-  \*\* To add an event, click on the day you want to add an event to and fill out the form.
+  \*\* To add an event, click on the day you want to add an event to and fill out the form. and it has a color picker to choose the color of the event.

   Note: On a mobile device, or a smaller screen, the add event hold the button down for 1 seconds and it will open the dialog box.